What Services Does SafetyNet Wireless Offer

 - ZTE N9521

-After receiving your SafetyNet Wireless free phone, you will be required to activate it.
-To do so, contact the provider’s customer service at 1-888-224-3213 by using the handset.
-The representative will walk you through the activation process.
-Note: Depending on your plan, you may be required to pay an activation fee.
+Upon receipt of your SafetyNet Wireless complimentary phone, activation is mandatory.
+Initiate the process by contacting the provider’s customer service at 1-888-224-3213 using the handset.
+A representative will guide you through the activation steps.
+It’s essential to note that depending on your plan, there might be an activation fee.

-Why Does SafetyNet Wireless Offer Free Cell Phone Service?
+SafetyNet Wireless Free Phone FAQ

 Why Choose SafetyNet Wireless?